froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library.md

   url="https://twitter.com/froots101/status/774165825791995905"
   date="September 9, 2016" %}

 The sample size is small, so we can't take much from this.
-If this poll is anything to go by, automated testing is not yet popular among pattern library maintainers.
+But if this poll is anything to go by, automated testing is not yet popular among pattern library maintainers.

 However, automated testing _has_ become popular in back-end software engineering and front-end JavaScript application development.
 It's common to see open source JavaScript projects publicly display current build status, test results, dependency status and more on their GitHub project home page, like this: